JelleZijlstra/taxonomy/docs/name.md

 specimen are cataloged under different numbers, these are separated with commas (for example, "USNM 120, MCZ 4759" for two syntypes of _Neotamias dorsalis_).

-Each entry in the list may be followed by any number of alternative catalog numbers in parentheses prefixed with "= ".
-For example, "AMNH 12345 (= USNM 54321) (= MCZ 1234)" would indicate that the specimen is currently in the AMNH as AMNH 12345, but was previously cataloged as USNM 54321 and MCZ 1234.

-Also, each entry may be followed by a comment in parentheses ending with an exclamation mark, usually for cases where the catalog number is not enough to uniquely identify the specimen.
-For example, if AMNH 12345 contains a skin and a skull, but only the skin is a type, the entry should read "AMNH 12345 (skin!)".

-When the parenthesized previous numbers and comments are removed, the catalog number remains.
+Each entry in the list is a single specimen, possibly followed by some parenthesized alternative numbers and comments.
 Formats for museum catalog numbers vary widely from one collection to another, and even numbers from the same collection are often presented differently in different sources.
 A standardized format should be defined for each collection, ideally mirroring what the collection itself uses.
 As of this writing, the database only defines such a format for a few collections.

+Parenthesized phrases after them main catalog number may include:

+- Former catalog numbers in parentheses prefixed with "= ".
+For example, "AMNH 12345 (=
+  USNM 54321) (= MCZ 1234)" would indicate that the specimen is currently in the AMNH as AMNH 12345, but was previously cataloged as USNM 54321 and MCZ 1234.
+A field number or informal number may be added with quotes, e.g. 'RGM.1332450 (= "Trinil 2")' for the type of _Homo erectus_.
+The repository should be listed in a _FormerRepository_ tag.
+- Extra catalog numbers may be added in parentheses prefixed with "+ ".
+This format is used when the type specimen is primarily in one collection, but some secondary material is in another.
+For example, the skin and skull may be in the primary collection, but a tissue sample in another.
+This would be expressed as e.g. "INPA 2550 (+ MVZ:Mamm:195429)".
+The repository should be listed in a _ExtraRepository_ tag.
+- Future catalog numbers may be added in parentheses prefixed with "=> ".
+Sometimes new species descriptions contain a statement that the type specimen is to be transferred to some other institution.
+Until that transfer actually occurs, the original number should be listed as primary, e.g. "MSB:Mamm:12345 (=> CBF 12345)".
+The repository should be listed in a _FutureRepository_ tag.
+- A comment in parentheses ending with an exclamation mark, usually for cases where the catalog number is not enough to uniquely identify the specimen.
+For example, if AMNH 12345 contains a skin and a skull, but only the skin is a type, the entry should read "AMNH 12345 (skin!)".

 Many collections have different catalogues for different taxonomic groups and for fossil and extant specimens.
-In such cases, a collection should be created for each different catalogue, with the overarching collection as a parent.
+In such cases, a unique format should be used, usually with some collection identifier between the institution code and the number.

 The following special forms are always allowed: